-Vegan diets tend to be less energy dense and children need to eat large quantities to get enough energy.
-We know that children typically have small appetites so achieving their daily calorie needs can be a challenge.
-Adding healthy oils to food, such as soya bean or rapeseed are key, as they add more calories to meals and encourage the production of fatty acids needed for brain development.
+Vegan diets tend to be less energy dense, so children need to eat larger quantities to get enough energy.
+We know that children typically have small appetites, so achieving their daily calorie needs can be a challenge.
+Adding healthy oils to food, such as soya bean or cold-pressed rapeseed are key, as they add more calories to meals and encourage the production of important fatty acids, which are needed for brain development.

 Focus on the following nutrients from the age of one:

-We all know calcium is key for healthy bones and approximately 45 per cent of our bone mass is accrued before the age of 8 years.
-A further 45 per cent is laid in the next eight years with the remaining 10 per cent in the following 10 years.
-It's therefore essential calcium requirements are met for children on a vegan diet.
+Calcium is key for maintaining healthy bones, and approximately 45% of our bone mass is accrued before the age of eight years.
+A further 45% is laid in the next eight years, with the remaining 10% in the following 10 years.
+It's therefore essential that calcium requirements are met for children eating a vegan diet.

-A plant-based milk (about 300ml per day) that’s been fortified with calcium and vitamin D are an important choice, and include soya yogurts and calcium-rich cereals in your child's diet too.
-Oat and coconut milks are another option – they’re both available in a fortified form with calcium (but not all are fortified with vitamin D - so check labels).
-Fortified rice milk can be used as a main drink for children from the age of five.
+A plant-based milk (about 300ml per day) that’s been fortified with calcium and vitamin D is a good choice, and you may wish to include soya yogurts and calcium-rich cereals in your child's diet too.
+Oat and coconut 'milks' are another option – they’re both available in a fortified form with calcium (but not all are fortified with vitamin D - so check labels).
+Fortified rice milk can be used as a main drink for children but only from the age of five.